callmead/Risk-Assessment-Framework/README.md

 Jupyter Notebooks:
 * 1_CWE_Master_Data_CouchDB.ipynb : Create Master Data for CWE referencing from MITRE.
-* 2_Fetch_MITRE_CWE_CSV_Feeds.ipynb : Collect latest CWE feeds from MITRE.
+* 2_Fetch_MITRE_CWE_CSV_Feeds.ipynb : Collect the latest CWE feeds from MITRE.
 * 3_Fetch_NVD_JSON_Feeds.ipynb : Collect vulnerability data from NVD.
 * 4_Prepare_Dataset.ipynb : Compile collected files and prepare CyVIA knowledgebase based on the found relationships between the data.
 * 5_Network_Scanner.ipynb : Scans network for nodes and open ports.
 * 6_Dependency_Mapper.ipynb : Maps service and network dependencies between the found network nodes.
 * 7_Control_Mapper.ipynb : Evaluates network nodes for applied security controls.
 * 8_Process_Monitor.ipynb : Monitors running processes on network nodes.
-* 9_Scheduler.ipynb : Responsible for scheduling jobs for keeping a check on updates and network activity.
+* 9_Scheduler.ipynb : Responsible for scheduling jobs to keep a check on updates and network activity.
-* Node Analysis.ipynb : Evaluates each network node and prepares detailed report for each node.
+* Node Analysis.ipynb : Evaluates each network node and prepares the detailed report for each node.

 Other Python files:
 * cyvia_api.py : API file
-* agent_linux_v2.py : CyVIA agent for linux nodes to collect node information and pass to server agent.
+* agent_linux_v2.py : CyVIA agent for Linux nodes to collect node information and pass it to server agent.
-* agent_windows_v2.py : CyVIA agent for windows nodes.
+* agent_windows_v2.py : CyVIA agent for Windows nodes.
-* client_scheduler_v2.py : CyVIA scheduler to keep agent timely running and communicating with server.
+* client_scheduler_v2.py : CyVIA scheduler to keep the agent timely running and communicating with the server.
-* server_scheduler_v2 : Server side scheduler to interact with client scheduler and keep server up to date.
+* server_scheduler_v2 : Server side scheduler to interact with client scheduler and keep the server up to date.
 * config.py : Server configuration.
 * functions.py : Functions library for CyVIA.
 * get-pip.py : If pip is not installed on your machine, you can use this file.
 * process_scanner_v2.py : Process scanner for network nodes, works with the client scheduler file.
-* Spinner.py : On Python notebooks if it is taking long time, the spinner spins to let the user know there is a process working in the background.
+* Spinner.py : On Python notebooks, if it takes a long time, the spinner spins to let the user know there is a process working in the background.

 Script files:
-* install_linux_req.sh : Installs required libraries on linux network nodes for the agent to work.
+* install_linux_req.sh : Installs required libraries on Linux network nodes for the agent to work.
-* install_windows_req.bat : Installs required libraries on a windows network node.
+* install_windows_req.bat : Installs required libraries on a Windows network node.
-* linux_client_info.sh : Fetches linux network node information for the linux agent.
+* linux_client_info.sh : Fetches Linux network node information for the Linux agent.
-* win_client_info.psl : Fetches windows network node information for the windows agent.
-You may need to turn on the power shell execution on windows nodes, see Turn on scripts on windows.txt.
+* win_client_info.psl : Fetches Windows network node information for the Windows agent.
+You may need to turn on the power shell execution on Windows nodes; see Turn on scripts on windows.txt.

 ### Execution Flow:
-* Deploy the agents on network nodes, ensure all nodes have Python and required libraries installed.
-Run the schedulers on nodes and the scan process will start.
+* Deploy the agents on network nodes, and ensure all nodes have Python and required libraries installed.
+Run the schedulers on nodes, and the scan process will start.
-* On the server side, you may also run the server side scheduler.
-Once the client and server side schedulers start communicating with each other, the network node profiles will be created in CyVIA knowledgebase.
+* On the server side, you may also run the server-side scheduler.
+Once the client and server-side schedulers communicate, the network node profiles will be created in the CyVIA knowledgebase.
-* After this, the individual Jupyter Notebooks can be run on need basis to see network analysis.
+* After this, the individual Jupyter Notebooks can be run on a need basis to see network analysis.

-### Screen shots in action:
+### Screenshots in action:
-The programming language used is Python and we have used CouchDB as the backend.
-We are constantly upgrading the code, parts of the tool may not be available because of the continuous upgrades.
-As soon as we have a fully tested part, it will be available and screen shots will be provided as well.
+We are constantly working on improving and upgrading the CyVIA framework.
+Stable releases are made available on Github as soon as we finish testing.

 CouchDB